No, at this stage your password will not expire. You will only need to reset your password if you have forgotten it.

 No, this form can only be used for accidents that occurred in Queensland.
 If your accident occurred outside of Queensland, please contact the interstate authority for the state or territory where the accident happened.

-If the at-fault vehicle was registered in another state or territory, you cannot use the digital claim (eNOAC) form and must use the paper NOAC form and send it to the relevant interstate insurer.
+If the at-fault vehicle was registered in another state or territory, you cannot use the online claim form and must use the paper NOAC form and send it to the relevant interstate insurer.
 You can find the details of the interstate insurer by contacting the relevant interstate authority.

 If you do not know the registration number of the vehicle, indicate this on the claim form under the question ‘Do you know the registration number of the at-fault vehicle?’ located on the ‘Accident’ page.
 Your claim will then be sent to the Nominal Defendant.